CO2 extraction process of 10-DAB

 In this experiment, under the conditions of extraction pressure of 30 MPa, extraction time of 90 min, 300 ml of 80% ethanol solution as entrainer, pressure of 10 MPa in separation kettle I, temperature of 60 ℃, pressure of 6 MPa in separation kettle II, temperature of 45 ℃, examine 40 ℃, The effect of the extraction temperature at 50 ℃, 55 ℃ and 60 ℃ on the yield of 10-DAB.

 At an extraction pressure of 30 MPa, the temperature increased, the extraction rate of 10-DAB increased first and then decreased, and the extraction rate of 10-DAB reached the highest at 50 ° C.

-Effect of Separation Kettle Ⅰ Pressure on Taxus 10-DAB Extraction Rate
+Separation Kettle Ⅰ Pressure

 This experiment examined different separation kettles under the conditions of extraction pressure of 30MPa, temperature of 50 ° C, separation kettle I temperature of 60 ° C, separation kettle II pressure of 6MPa, temperature of 45 ° C, entrainer of 80% ethanol solution of 300ml, and extraction time of 90min. Ⅰ The effect of pressure on the yield.

 The 10-DAB extraction rate is the highest when the pressure in the separation tank I is 10 MPa.